tnentwig/WebVisu/README.md

 ## Comments

+<sup>1</sup> : The "Background transparent" functionality (select a specific color to become transparent) doesn't work.
-<sup>1</sup> : Works fine with Firefox.
+<sup>2</sup> : Works fine with Firefox.
 Sliderchange has to be throttled on Chrome in the future.